 5. Baguette Bags

 WHO: Eva Longoria, 2005

-Whether logo-filled, baguette-shaped, or the iconic Dior saddle, consider this 2000s bag trend back and better than ever.
+Whether logo-filled, baguette-shaped, or the iconic Dior saddle, consider this the 2000s It bag trend to own.

 6. Baggy Jeans